Dma

 true if the DMA is stopped, false otherwise.

-Returns a pointer to the memory map.
+Returns a pointer to the memory map as bytes.

 Returns:

-A pointer to the memory map.
+A byte pointer to the memory map.

 Returns the size of data which is received and can be handled.